 Well, the answer is pretty obvious, you will sleep late, you will watch TV, play games, waste most of your time checking updates on Facebook, etc. And when your friends come to you and ask you out for a drink, highly likely, you will join them, right?

-This is why it is important to have a specific goal.
-Can you see the power of clarity now?
+This is why it is important to be specific with what you want.
+Can you see the power in clarity now?

 Don’t say that you want to lose weight, instead, say that you want to exercise in the gym every Tuesday and Friday, for an hour, from 5pm to 6pm.
 This is a clear and specific actionable target that will eventually lead you to your ultimate goal, which is to lose weight.